 tacplus as the first lookup method for

-changed, lookups will return the local accounts such as
+is changed, lookups return the local accounts, such as

 If the user is not found, a mapped lookup is performed using the

-libtacplus_map.so exported functions.
-The privilege level is appended
+libtacplus.so exported functions.
+The privilege level is appended to

 file.
-For example, privilege level 15 will search for the tacacs15 user.
+For example, privilege level 15 searches for the tacacs15 user.
+If

-If the user is found, the password structure is filled in with the
+the user is found, the password structure is filled in with information

-If it is not found, the privilege level is decremented and checked
+If the user is not found, the privilege level is decremented and checked

 acacs0) is reached.
 This allows